huntdatacenter/docs/docs/system-status.md

 Operational.
 :::

 We monitor HUNT Cloud.
-Updates will be posted here if there are any service or performance interruption.
+Updates will be posted here if there is any service or performance interruption.